Simon Atumano: Translation work

 Atumano undertook studies of Hebrew while in Thebes.
 In the mid-late 1370s, he began the composition of a Biblia Triglotta, a polyglot Latin-Greek-Hebrew bible written a century before the Complutensian Polyglot.
 Whether or not Atumano's interest in Hebrew was ignited by the large Jewish presence in Thebes is unknown, since it appears that the Jewish population there had dwindled significantly by the late fourteenth century.
 The Biblia Triglotta, dedicated to Urban VI, was never finished.
-He did, however, complete a Hebrew translation of the New Testament and a Greek of the Old.
+He did, however, complete a Hebrew translation of the New Testament and a Greek translation of the Old Testament.

 In 1373, Atumano translated the De remediis irae of Plutarch into Latin from Greek.
 In 1381-2 he taught Greek to Raoul de Rivo.

 Character

 Atumano was praised by his contemporary, Frederick III of Sicily, for his "innate goodness and praiseworthy character" and by his twentieth-century biographer as "no common scholar."
-Coluccio Salutati, the famous Florentine humanist, praised him to Petrarch as a vir mult[a]e venerationis: most venerable man.
+Coluccio Salutati, the famous Florentine humanist, praised him to Petrarch as a vir mult[a]e venerationis: man highly venerated.
 He was made a citizen of the Republic of Venice.
 Even the Antipope Clement VII referred to him as of bon[a]e memori[a]e (good memory).

 However, some latter day historians, especially the Catalan Antonio Rubió y Lluch, have labelled him an untrustworthy scoundrel on the basis of four documents in the archives of the Crown of Aragon in Barcelona dated to 1381 and 1382.
 In one of the letters, Peter IV of Aragon requests that Urban VI remove Atumano from Thebes and replace him with John Boyl, the Bishop of Megara, exiled from his see since the Florentine occupation of 1374.
 According to the letter, Atumano fled to Italy when still a Greek monk on account of nefarious sins for which, Peter claims, he would have been burned alive.
-In Italy, he succeeded in "parading himself as a man of honour" and so obtaining the archdiocese from Pope Gregory XI.
+In Italy, he adds, Atumano succeeded in "parading himself as a man of honour" and so obtaining the archdiocese from Pope Gregory XI.
 The letter, however, is probably mere calumny, as the "only verifiable information given" is readily falsified: Gregory was not Pope when Atumano received the archbishopric.